 tar -xvzf C:/PATH/TO/FILE/FILE-NAME.tar.gz -C C:/PATH/TO/FOLDER/EXTRACTION

-In the command, update the command to include the source and destination paths.
+In the command, change the command to include the source and destination paths.

-Once you complete the steps, the files and folders will extract to the destination path you specified.
+Once you complete the steps, the files and folders will extract to the specified destination.

 It is assumed the tarball was created on another system.
-Also, we skipped some options usually useful to preserve permissions since they are not required on Windows 11.
+Also, we skipped some options that are usually useful to preserve permissions since they are not required on Windows 11.

 Extract .tar.gz, .tgz, .gz tarballs on Windows 11 using Linux tar

-Before you can extract tarballs on Linux, you first need to install a distro using the Windows Subsystem for Linux.
+You first have to install a distro using the Windows Subsystem for Linux before you can extract tarballs on Linux.

 To extract a .tar.gz file using Linux, use these steps: